It is used to prevent the flu.

 What are some things I need to know or do while I take this drug?

 Tell all of your health care providers that you take this drug.
 This includes your doctors, nurses, pharmacists, and dentists.
-If you have a latex allergy, talk with your doctor.
-If you are allergic to eggs, talk with the doctor.
 This drug may not protect all people who use it.
 Talk with the doctor.
-This drug is a vaccine with a virus that is not active.
-It cannot cause the disease.
+This drug is a vaccine made with proteins that cannot cause the flu.
 This drug is not a cure for the flu.
 It must be given before you are exposed to the flu in order to work.
 Most of the time, it takes a few weeks for this drug to work.
 This drug only protects you for 1 flu season.
 You will need to get the flu vaccine each year.
-Not all brands of vaccines are for all children.
-Talk with your child's doctor.
-Some children may need to have more than 1 dose of this vaccine.
-Talk with your child's doctor.
-Some children have had a fever and seizures caused by fevers with some flu vaccines.
-Most of the time, this happened in children younger than 5 years of age.
-Fever has also been seen in children 5 to younger than 9 years of age.
-Talk with your child's doctor.
-Tell your doctor if you are pregnant, plan on getting pregnant, or are breast-feeding.
-You will need to talk about the benefits and risks to you and the baby.
+Tell your doctor if you are pregnant or plan on getting pregnant.
+You will need to talk about the benefits and risks of using this drug while you are pregnant.
+Tell your doctor if you are breast-feeding.
+You will need to talk about any risks to your baby.

 What are some side effects that I need to call my doctor about right away?